×

 This film won a spate of awards including Best Actor for Roberto Benigni at the 71st Academy Awards.

 Set in the 1930s, it’s the story of a father protecting his son from the harsh reality of the Holocaust.
-Guido Orefice (Benigni), a simple Jewish bookshop owner, and his son were taken to a concentration camp by German officers.
+Guido Orefice (Benigni), a simple Jewish bookshop owner, and his son are taken to a concentration camp by German officers.

 And, despite being set in the ’30s, the film uses fairly contemporary Italian that you can work comfortably into daily Italian conversations.